Transform your kitchen leftovers into a green garden. Save money and Mother Earth simultaneously by growing veggies from remnants!

 - Sow these in a garden or pot with a well-draining potting mix.

-Growth Tip: Give it some time, and soon you’ll be unearthing a fresh batch of potatoes.
+Give it some time, and soon you’ll be unearthing a fresh batch of potatoes.
 Dive deeper into potato cultivation.
 How to Grow Potatoes in Containers.

 7. Sweet Potatoes: Easy and Efficient Growth